 An analysis of the main vectors of the Russian narrative indicates that its target areas are: Russia, Belarus, the post-Soviet area and the West.
 Why should Russia direct part of the propaganda stream devoted to the Belarusian problem into the domestic policy space?
 Russia will hold parliamentary elections in 2021, and Russian society is tired of both the fight against the pandemic and the financial crisis.
 Even before these two factors occurred, Russian public opinion was not very enthusiastic about the cost-intensive process of intensifying Russian-Belarusian integration.
-According to Valery Fedorov, head of the Russian Public Opinion Research Center (VTsIOM), the percentage of Russian Federation is very small.
+According to Valery Fedorov, head of the Russian Public Opinion Research Center (VTsIOM), the percentage of Russian citizens who want Belarus to be transformed into the Western Federal District of the Russian Federation is very small.
 This statement is in line with the results of a survey conducted by the Levada Centre (when asked: "On 7 December, talks were held between Vladimir Putin and Alyaksandr Lukashenka.
 What do you think relations between Russia and Belarus should be like?" only 10% of respondents answered that Belarus should become part of the Russian Federation).
 Most Russians favour maintaining the status quo, in which Belarus is a Russian ally and economic partner but retains sovereignty.
-Also, in another poll conducted on 25-30 September 2020 on a representative
+Also, in another poll conducted on 25-30 September 2020 on a